arminmoin/ML-Quadrat/README.md

 cd ML2/compilers/registry/target
 java -jar mlquadrat.compilers.registry-2.0.0-SNAPSHOT-jar-with-dependencies.jar -c auto -s ../../../org.thingml.samples/src/main/thingml/ML2_Demo_PingPong.thingml -o ../../../../../Generated_ML2_Demo_PingPong
 ```
 Note that the -c option specifies the model-to-code transformation (a.k.a. the code generator) or "**c**ompiler" that shall be deployed.
 Here, we choose "auto", since the model instance already includes this information in the configuration section of it.
 Also, the -s and the -o options let the user state the paths of the **s**ource model instance and the **o**utput directory for the target generated code, respectively.
 If the output directory does not exist, it will be created.
+The generated code includes all the Java and Python code, as well as the necessary build scripts.
+Thus, it can be easily built using the Apache Maven with one command (mvn clean install).
+Also, the output of Maven will include an executable JAR file with all the dependencies as a bundle.
+Hence, running the generated IoT service will be also very easy with just one command (java -jar ...).
+Below, we illustrate how to install and run the generated code.

 <a name="user-doc"></a>
 ## Users' Documentation (Full Tutorial)
-Before readin the full tutorial below, you should first follow the quick (15-minutes) tutorial above.
-Moreover, since ML2 is based on ThingML, we encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples: https://github.com/TelluIoT/ThingML
+Before reading the full tutorial below, you should first follow the quick (15-minutes) tutorial above.
+Moreover, since ML2 is based on ThingML, we encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples.
+See: https://github.com/TelluIoT/ThingML

 TODO
 Python 3 (Anaconda recommended: https://www.anaconda.com/), Scikit-learn, e.g., version 0.22.1 (https://scikit-learn.org), Tensorflow / TensorFlow-GPU, e.g., version 1.15.0 (https://www.tensorflow.org/), Keras, e.g., version 2.3.1 (https://keras.io/) and Pytorch, e.g., version 1.4.0 (https://pytorch.org/).
 They are all free open source software.
 Finally, install the Xtext ANTLR plugin from the following update site in the Eclipse IDE: https://download.itemis.de/updates/releases/2.1.1/